-The Landscape Architecture Foundation has launched a new program, the Landscape Performance Series.
+The Landscape Architecture Foundation (LAF) has launched a new program, the Landscape Performance Series (LPS).
 Mithun worked with the LAF to format the program and has a strong representation of projects as case study briefs including Taylor 28, High Point, Zoomazium and Epler Hall.
-Read more about the LPS at ALSA.org:
+Read more about the LPS at ASLA.org:

 “Most people now know about “building performance,” but few outside the profession fully appreciate “landscape performance” and the contribution landscape solutions make to sustainability.
 To help address this gap in the marketplace, the Landscape Architecture Foundation has launched a new program, the Landscape Performance Series.
 The LPS is an online interactive set of resources to show value and provide tools for designers, agencies, and advocates to document benefits and make the case for sustainable landscapes.”